 “I take it you’ve planned this already?”

-“Of course!
-Did you think I just run around shouting foolish things and charging into battle without plan?
-Good!
+“Of course!.Did you think I just run around shouting foolish things and charging into battle without plan?
+Good.
 That is what you are supposed to believe.
 You will go and negotiate with Mabel for his release.
 She will attempt to capture you.
 When this happens, we will attack.
 During the confusion, you will grab her and my son.
 Once you are safely away from the station with them, I will obliterate it.
-What fun this is!”
+What fun this is.”

 23